SNAP-SAPIENT/Super_Subtitler/Readme.md

 ## The Setup
 1. Start up Processing and ensure that Super_Subtitler.pde is open.
-	a.
-Ensure that spout.pde and JSpout.java are open.
+	1. Ensure that spout.pde and JSpout.java are open.
-2. Run Processing.
+2. Click the play button to run Processing.
 You should see the sketch screen open.
-3. Open Google Chrome and verify that you are connected.
+3. Open Google Chrome, navigate to ```http://www.virtualmo.com/SNAP/projector/sender.html``` and see that your machine's IP address is shown in the browser.
-	a.
-If you are not connected to the websocket server, verify that you are connecting to your local machine's IP address in ```sender.html```
+	1. If you are not connected to the websocket server, verify that you are connecting to your local machine's IP address in ```sender.html:29```
 4. Open Resolume Arena and drag the Spout source to a layer.
+	1. In the right side of the application, there's a black area with a few tabs.
+	2. There's a tab called "Sources".
+Click that.
+	3. In the list that appears, there's a field called "SpoutReceiver."
+Drag that to a square at the top.
+It should change color.
+	4. Resolume and Processing are now linked.
+Whatever frame Processing draws will be shown through Resolume.
 5. Whenever you want to fire speech recognition, click the "Go!" button in Chrome after selecting a target language.
+	1. If the recognition crashed, refresh Google Chrome

 ## Functionality
 This project works with WebSockets and Syphon/Spout to pass data between applications.